 Bottled water has a Good Taste.

-Other consumers would prefer to drink bottled water because it has a good taste compared to tap water.
-Some manufacturers use a flavoring agent on their products to enhance their quality.
+Other consumers prefer to drink bottled water because it has a better taste than tap water.
+Some manufacturers enhance the quality of their products by adding a flavoring agent.

 Thus, flavored bottled water with fruity and tropical flavors encourages people to drink water instead of juices, teas, coffees, or sodas.